 Responsible Use Policy Scavenger Hunt Google Form

 Take time to review your district’s responsible use policy (RUP) with students.
 Why?
 Students should be aware of the district’s expectations.
 Heighten their awareness using a Google Form-based scavenger hunt.
 One example is a Responsible Use Policy Scavenger Hunt.
-Take it one step further and create a self-checking Scavenger Hunt.
-Do that by setting up response answers in your form.

 New Resource from Google